 PHIL 3375 (3).
 TOPICS IN MORAL PHILOSOPHY.
-A topics offering that seeks to take advantage of the wide variety of issues that can be fruitfully explored in a course on moral philosophy.
-(May be repeated for credit.)
+A topics offering that seeks to take advantage of the wide variety of issues that can be fruitfully explored in a course in moral philosophy.
+May be repeated for credit.
+Recently offered topics include the meaning of life, neuroethics, Plato's ethical thought, practical rationality, and procreation & parenthood.